Our Mission

 “There is but one mission, the mission of Jesus… the Congregation seeks to make present again in concrete specific time and place this liberating mission of Christ, and in particular to show forth by its ministries, by the witness of its members and by the visibility of its corporate existence, the liberating mission of Christ” (Const.2-3).

-The Chapter Call
+The Call of Chapter

 Participating in the Mission Today

 Nurturing the faith-view of life has been the essential apostolic concern of the Sisters since our beginnings.
-We express this today by being involved with Retreat Centres, Spirituality Programmes, Spiritual Accompaniment, Parish Ministry, and Prayer Ministry.
+We express this today by being involved with Retreat Centres, Spirituality Programmes, Spiritual Accompaniment, Parish and Prayer Ministry.

 “In God we live and move and have our being” Acts 17: 28